ntustison/Histograms/Text/intro.md

-employing some variant of the well-known k-means algorithm as a clustering strategy [@Hartigan:1979aa] to minimize the within-class variance of its intensities can be viewed as an alternative optimization strategy for determining a nonlinear mapping between histograms for a possible approach to MR intensity standardization.
-K-means does constitute an algorithmic approach with additional degrees of flexibility and sophistication over linear binning as it employs basic prior knowledge in the form of a generic clustering desideratum for optimizing a type of MR intensity standardization.[^1]
+employing some variant of the well-known k-means algorithm as a clustering strategy [@Hartigan:1979aa] to minimize the within-class variance of its intensities can be viewed as an alternative optimization strategy for determining a nonlinear mapping between histograms for a type of  MR intensity standardization.
+K-means constitutes an algorithmic approach with additional flexibility and sophistication over linear binning as it employs basic prior knowledge in the form of a generic clustering desideratum for optimizing a type of MR intensity standardization.[^1]